engrinak/engrinak.github.io/_posts/2020-06-25-uncharted-territory.markdown

     return datetime.strftime(x, '%Y-%m-%d %H:%M:%S')
 ```

-And here I do some filtering.
+This is how I've cleaned up the data a bit and trimmed the input data by date.
 First I take out some repeated headers by using the `'time'` key and also removing all empty `notnull()` rows.
 The `DateTimes[]` list is populated earlier in the script (see previous post) with all timestamps in the DB.
 Here I simply filter the input data for all dates greater than the last timestamp in the DateTimes list, `DateTimes[-1]`.
 ```python
     df = df[df.index != 'time']
     df = df[df.index.notnull()]